Patreon/patreon-ruby/README.md

 This will provide you with a `client_id` and a `client_secret`.

 Step 2.
 Use this library

+e.g. [the example Sinatra app in this repo](example/sinatra/README.md) or the Rails route example below.

 ---
-e.g., in a Rails route
 ```ruby
 require 'patreon'